 Our Focus » Upholstered Furniture

-Complete exposure tot he dangers
+Complete exposure to the dangers

 Only the UK and Ireland have introduced stringent fire safety standards for upholstered furniture.
-Adopted in 1988, the UK furniture and furnishings fire safety regulation has been a major factor in the reduction of domestic fire deaths and injuries over the last twenty years.
+Adopted in 1988, the UK furniture and furnishings fire safety regulation has been a major factor in the reduction of home fire deaths and injuries over the last twenty years.

 Action at EU level is required to guarantee adequate protection for all EU consumers alike.

 - The European Fire Safety Alliance urges governments and manufacturers to increase fire safety of furniture.

 - The European Fire Safety Alliance calls for focussing on the performance of the burning item, that means Requirements for the fire behavior of the final product, by which innovative solutions to improve fire safety are able to come to market.

 - The European Fire Safety Alliance has no preference for a specific solution or product.